naveenvignesh5/react-native-otp-textinput/README.md

 #### Props

-The following props are applicable for the component along with **props supported by react native text input component**
+The following props are applicable for the component along with **props supported by react native `TextInput` component**

 Prop              | Type     | Optional | Default     | Description
 ----------------- | -------- | -------- | ----------- | -----------